 While hummus originates in the Middle East, Spain has been quick to fall in love with this garbanzo bean dip.
-Here in Spain, we use garbanzo beans (also called chickpeas) for just about everything -- soups, stews, salads... we love our garbanzos!
+Here in Spain, we use garbanzo beans (chickpeas) for almost anything: shrimp with chickpeas, spinach and chickpea stew, and salads!

 - Tahini: There are plenty of people who omit tahini in hummus, but for me it is an essential ingredient.
 That said, if you can't find tahini or can't eat it for some reason, this would be a delicious garbanzo bean dip without it!